trevor-gituru/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Only using the putchar function (every other function (printf, puts, etc) is forbidden)
 - All the code should be in the main function
 - Only using putchar three times in your code

+## Task 8- .
+Patience, persistence and perspiration make an unbeatable combination for success
+A program that prints all possible combinations of single-digit numbers.
+- Numbers must be separated by `,` , followed by a space
+- Numbers should be printed in ascending order
+- Only use the putchar function (every other function (printf, puts, etc) is forbidden)
+- All your code should be in the main function
+- Only use putchar four times maximum in your code
+- Without using any variable of type char